MK Dons 0-2 Liverpool: Remember the name! Elliott shines brightly as Liverpool young guns make their mark | Goal.com

 Would that affect his confidence?
 Not a bit of it.
 A few minutes later he was returning the favour, jinking away from his man on the right and delivering a dream of a cross which Milner could only head wide at the far post.

-In the second half, where he again stood out, he would rattle the woodwork again, this time with his right foot.
+In the second half, where he again stood out, he would rattle the woodwork again, this time with his right foot after a lovely nutmeg to open up the space for the shot.

-There is something wonderful about watching young players express themselves, and Liverpool were full of them here.
+There is something wonderful about watching young players express themselves, free from pressure and without the cynicism which comes with experience.
 Elliott buzzed, his touch immaculate and his ability to connect with team-mates, young and old, impressive.

+He wasn't alone.
 Jones, playing from the left, showed his own development with a series of simple passes and smart turns.
-What a player he could become!
+He's added nous to his talent in recent months.
+What a player he could become.

 Hoever, the fourth-youngest player in Liverpool history, became the fourth-youngest goalscorer in the second half with a towering back-post header.
 The Dutchman, who played at right-back, is another gem.